MatthewMcManness/EECS-582-Project/Readme.md

 ### Glossary:

-GPIO
-: General-Purpose Input-Output, a set of pins that can send or receive electric signals.
+GPIO: General-Purpose Input-Output, a set of pins that can send or receive electric signals.

 ---

 ### Troubleshooting Guide:
+Nothing as of yet, but we will update as we go along

 ---